Code-Institute-Submissions/patterns_for_fashion/README.md

 clicking the Keep Shopping button.
 1. If the user decides to keep shopping, the item/items already chosen remain saved into the bag until they are payed or removed from the bag.
 1. After selecting the amount and size of the products, the user can checkout by clicking on the Secure Checkout button from the shopping bag page.
-1. This button redirects teh user to the checkout page.
+1. This button redirects the user to the checkout page.
 ### Checkout app
 The Checkout page contains two cards:
 1. The Checkout Form which the user needs to complete in order to finalize the order purchase.